 “A polyethylene tape is fed through the anchors and tightened to create tension between each anchor.
 Approximately 50% or more of the spinal deformity may be corrected during surgery, and the remaining correction is obtained as a child continues to grow,” Dr. Murphy explains.
 “We are using a child’s growth to correct the spinal curve.”

 Ideally, the surgery is timed with the patient’s growth and requires only one surgery in the patient’s lifetime; however, doctors are still learning about the long-term effects of this innovative procedure as every patient’s growth is different.
-Currently, it appears that about 20-30% of patients will achieve complete correction of the curve, 40-60% will achieve partial correction to less than 30 degrees, about 20-25% of patients will require an eventual posterior spinal fusion and 10% of patients will “over correct.”
+Currently, it appears about 20-30% of patients will achieve complete correction of the curve, 40-60% will achieve partial correction to less than 30 degrees, about 20-25% of patients will require an eventual posterior spinal fusion and about 10% of patients will “over correct.”
 That’s why rigorous monitoring of patients who undergo innovative procedures like VBT is important.